tansaox2008123/GRAPE-LM/README.md

 ```bash
    python train_with_guidance.py  1 --cuda 0 --train_file your_train_file.txt --test_file your_test_file.txt --model_name your_model_name.model --batch_size 1000
 ```
-Numbers 1, 2, and 3 represent training the model using RNA-FM, EVO, and without using an LLM model, respectively.
+Numbers 1, 2 represent training the model using RNA-FM, EVO respectively.
 The training file format can be referenced from the dateset following file.

 generation RNA aptamers should follow this code